jcarrete5/ftp/README.md

 Build Instructions
 ------------------
-Create a directory for output files
+Create a directory for output files in the project root (same location as this README)

     mkdir build && cd build